kevinbeaty/nextgen/README.md

 ### Transducers
 This library is essentially an experimental implementation of transducers using ES6 generators and iterators.
 If you are not familiar with transducers, check out [Transducers Explained][1].

-Generator transducers are created by composing functions that accept a next generator and return a 0-arity function that creates a new generator.
+Generator transducers are created by composing functions that accept a next generator and return a new generator.
 Each transformation accepts a next generator transformer to send optionally transformed arguments.
 The composed generator function accepts an appending terminal generator to accept and potentially aggregate the transformed items.
 If implementing new generators, it is convenient to use `dispatch` to create generator transducers from generator functions.

 The object sent and returned by all composed generators are defined in terms of iteration objects with `{done: boolean, value: value}`.
 A transducer reduction can be signaled by sending `{done: true}` to the next generator.